Lindeneg/funkallero/docs/docs/intro.md

 # Funkallero - What is it?

-I quite like developing web APIs using mediator pattern, dependency injection and command-query segregation.
+I quite like developing web APIs using mediator pattern and dependency injection.
 Funkallero is effectively a wrapper on top of [Express](https://expressjs.com) that enforces those patterns with strong type safety.

 The structure of consuming projects are then encouraged to follow the principles of clean architecture and command-query-segregation but neither of those are actually enforced.